 The Executive Directors may also receive market standard benefits.
-Such benefits may include: health insurance, life insurance, car allowance, use of a company car, travel allowance, laptop, iPad and mobile phone devices, and workers' compensation for illness.
-CTP also pays additional benefits when specific business circumstances require it, for example, expatriate benefits (housing and travel allowance), relocation allowances and where applicable, reasonable tax advice and support and tax equalisation to offset double taxation.
+Such benefits may include health insurance, life insurance, car allowance, use of a company car, travel allowance, laptop, iPad and mobile phone devices, and workers' compensation for illness.
+CTP also pays additional benefits when specific business circumstances require it, for example, expatriate benefits (housing and travel allowance), relocation allowances and where applicable, reasonable tax advice and support and tax equalization to offset double taxation.
+The Executive Directors do not participate in any CTP pension plans nor receive any pension contributions.

-Annual bonus plan
+Short-term incentive - Annual cash bonus plan

-The purpose of the annual bonus is to incentivise the achievement of annual performance targets that support CTP's short to medium-term strategic goals.
-The table below summarises the key features of the annual bonus plan for Executive Directors.
+The purpose of the annual bonus is to incentivize the achievement of annual performance targets that support CTP's short to medium-term strategic goals.
+The table below summarizes the key features of the STI plan for Executive Directors.

 Key feature Operation Form of award Each financial year, the Executive Directors are eligible for a short-term incentive in the form of an annual cash bonus plan.
 The Non-Executive Directors reserve the right to defer an element of the annual cash bonus into shares in circumstances they consider appropriate.
-Deferral of shares would be under the terms of the Deferred Incentive Plan (described further on page 8).
+Deferral of shares would be under the terms of the Deferred Incentive Plan (described further on page 10).